IverMartinson/MegaDumbOS/README.md

 ## Installing MegaDumbOS On Linux

 ### 1: Makefile
 &emsp;The first step is to run the makefile.
-Run it with `sudo make all`.
+Run it with `make linux`.
 Be sure to be in the same folder.

 ### 2: Lsblk Command
 &emsp;Use lsblk to find out which media you would like to install to.
 Be ABSOLUTLY SURE you choose the correct one.
 Choosing the wrong disk may result in data loss.